p.post-meta { display:none; }

 |

-2004: The owner donates a preservation easement and an amendment later that year put additional restrictions on use.
+2004: The owner donated a preservation easement, and later that year, an amendment was made to put additional restrictions on use.

 |